kimberlyeet/VaulTLS/README.md

 If VaulTLS claims that OIDC is not configured, the most likely cause is that it couldn't discover the OIDC provider based on the `VAULTLS_OIDC_AUTH_URL` given.
 In general the the base url to the auth provider should be enough.
 For Authentik the required URL path is `/application/o/<application slug>/`.
 If that doesn't work, directly specify the .well_known url.

-### Docker Secrets
+### Container Secrets
-Certain environment variables can be Docker Secrets instead of regular variables.
-To leverage Docker Secrets, you may set the environment variable to a secret file, such as `/run/secrets/VAULTLS_DB_SECRET`.
+Certain environment variables can be Container Secrets instead of regular variables.
+VaulTLS will try to read secrets from `/run/secrets/<ENV_NAME>`, if you want to specify a different path, you can do so in the environmental variable.
 The following variables support secrets:
 - VAULTLS_API_SECRET
 - VAULTLS_DB_SECRET
 - VAULTLS_OIDC_SECRET